 Grilling vegetables is definitely a science.
 If you get the wrong tools, you can lose many vegetables to the grill's bottom!
 Tools we like to use for veggies include:

-- Grill basket - This safely holds your vegetables so they get cooked nicely by the flames, but the holes are small so that the food won't fall out.
+• Grill basket – This safely holds your vegetables so they get cooked nicely by the flames, but the holes are small so the food won’t fall out.

-- This grill basket with a handle allows you to flip it over so vegetables cook on both sides.
+• This grill basket with a handle lets you flip it over so vegetables cook on both sides.
 This is great for asparagus and zucchini!

 What is better, a grill basket or skewers for grilling vegetables?